Maximise your Avios, air miles and hotel points

 How does the offer work?

-You will need to be logged in to your Qatar Privilege Club account to access both the discount and the bonus Avios.
+You will need to be logged in to your Qatar Airways Privilege Club account to access both the discount and the bonus Avios.

-Once logged in, search using the promo code 25YEARS in the booking widget:
+Once logged in, search using the promo code 25YEARS in the booking widget.

 The promo code discount is deducted from the ‘fare per passenger’ amount visible in the price breakdown summary after flight selection.
 We are writing this before the sale goes live so we can’t give any pricing examples unfortunately.